How to Paint Shower Tiles White

 – Vacuum the tub of dust and hairs.
 Rinse.

-– Apply bleach, scrub, rinse thoroughly (I totally pulled my garden hose through the window to spray down ALL the tiles, including ceiling)
+– Apply bleach, scrub, and rinse thoroughly (I totally pulled my garden hose through the window to spray down ALL the tiles, including the ceiling)

 – Next, spread Comet across the tiles and scrub away.
 Rinse thoroughly.